-Dr. Jonathan Stökl is Lecturer in Hebrew Bible / Old Testament at King’s College London.
+Dr. Jonathan Stökl is assistant professor at the Institute for Area Studies at Leiden University.
 He completed his D.Phil. in Hebrew and Jewish Studies at the Oriental Institute of the University of Oxford.
 He is the author of Prophecy in the Ancient Near East: A Philological and Sociological Comparison and editor with Corrine L. Carvalho of Prophets Male and Female: Gender and Prophecy in the Hebrew Bible, the Eastern Mediterranean and the Ancient Near East.

 Last Updated